ajiles91/trips-untold/README.md

 ![trips-unplanned-weather-page](screenshots/trips-unplanned-weather-page.jpg)

 # API Documentation:
 The comments/recommendations section has an API with one endpoint /api/comments.
-GET /api/cpmments retrieves all the stored comments and displays them on the main page - stored as an array of objects
+GET /api/comments retrieves all the stored comments and displays them on the main page - stored as an array of objects
+## GET /api/comments
-## Properties of Each Object
+Properties of Each Object
 -id:12 (number, generated when posted in database) -username:Fake Name (string)
 -comment:Comments about App or Recommendation(string)
+## POST /api/comments
 POST /api/comments - user submits their name and comment and/or recommendation in a form on the main page and it is sent as a POST request to the database
-## Properties of Each Object
+Properties of Each Object
 -id:12 (number, generated when posted in database) -username:Fake Name (string)
 -comment:Comments about App or Recommendation(string)

-The API is hosted here : https://github.com/ajiles91/trips-unplanned-api
 # Future Features
--be able to submit the form with the city info from the main page and have basic weather info, a restuarant and an attraction display on main page then click to each page for more info
+-be able to submit the form with the city info from the main page and have basic weather info, a restaurant and an attraction display on main page then click to each page for more info